Services Provided by the Education Abroad Office

 Beyond the program:

-- Translates, organizes, and submits receipts and Employee Expense Voucher to the EAO in a timely manner.
+- Translates, organizes, and submits receipts to the EAO within 20 days after your return to the U.S.

 - Submits grades for students.